ramanujar12-com/yulu_project/README.md

 This project performs data analysis on the Yulu company dataset using Python.
-The analysis includes exploring user data and creating visualizations
+The analysis includes exploring data and creating visualizations